List posts

 The result of this query is a base64 encoded string inside

-This is actually not an error, but may be a bit confusing.
+null is actually not an error, but might be a bit confusing.
 If you've added a post and immediately issued

 list-post subcommand, you may get a